FermiParadox/TorBrowser_mouse_track_deanon/README.md

-This has to be tested with data from users that don't know of the attack (double-blind).
+This has to be tested with data from users that don't know of the attack (to prevent mouse movement biases).
 Also, it has to be independently verified by other researchers, although I doubt there's anything that makes the attack infeasible.